orithena/NoiselessTouchESP32/README.md

 2 cm distance already (depending on the size of the electrode you use and how much of your hand you hold over the electrode).
-If you want the library functions to react only when the electrode really is touched, use a hysteresis of more than 16.
+If you want the library functions to react only when the electrode really is touched, use a hysteresis of 16 or more.

 *  Low hysteresis (1..2) = Reaction at 2cm or even more distance.
-*  Medium hysteresis (3..15) = Reaction just without touching the electrode.
+*  Medium hysteresis (3..15) = Reaction at 0..2cm distance before touching the electrode.
 *  High hysteresis (16..32) = Reaction on touch.
 *  Extremely high hysteresis (33..63) = May not react.